 Some strain keep us coming back for their smell, and others keep us coming back for how they make us feel.
 99 Problems is the latter.
 I have probably slightly overmedicated with this strain because it is so well grown and the effects are really something special for me.
 I haven’t found many sativa strains that provide this level of quality as far as really helping me to reach in and harness my energy to do things, and to really enjoy doing things.
 While the name is certainly fitting for this time of human history, the effects are the complete opposite – I use this strain to help me find solutions.

 - ADD/ADHD or focus-related issues

 - Lack of motivation

 - Improves concentration and memory recall

 - Increases energy/alertness, in a way almost similar to caffeine

 - Good for “stepping out of the box” with current mindset; good for changing mental perspective.

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe 99 Problems as an “outstanding, noteworthy” sativa strain from Growhealthy.
+Overall, I would best describe 99 Problems as a “good” sativa strain from GrowHealthy.